elixir-bridge/elixir-bridge.github.io/0X_Learn_to_Code_with_Elixir/01-building-blocks-data.markdown

-* What are data types and why do we care?
 * What's the purpose of programming?
 * ultimately a way to get a computer to make a decision for us, so that we don't have to spend brain power doing it
 * In order to get the computer to make decisions on our behalf, we have to help it understand our world.
 So that it can make decisions about our world.
 * Let's talk about some of the tools we have to represent our world

 * Numbers
   * Probably the most fundamental building block